Amsterdam Search This Site:

 One more example — from outside Holland’s borders:

 Oprah Winfrey is gezellig.
-George W. Bush definitely is extremely ongezellig.
+Donald Trump definitely is extremely ongezellig.2

 How to pronounce gezellig

-In this video Dutch ambassador to Canada, Wim Geerts, shares the proper pronounciation of gezellig:
+In this video the erstwhile Dutch ambassador to Canada, Wim Geerts, shares the proper pronunciation of gezellig:

-Gezellig can also be used to indicate the exact opposite of gezellig.
-Listen to the tone in which it is spoken.
+Believe it or not, but gezellig can also be used to indicate the exact opposite of gezellig.
+Just listen to the tone in which it is spoken:

 • Light and upbeat: gezellig

-• One or more syllables emphasized (drawn out): ongezellig
+• One or more syllables emphasized but drawn out, pretty much like saying ‘heh-S-E-L-L-ick’ slowly, sounding slightly annoyed: ongezellig

 Do not republish or repost.
 Page copy protected against web site content infringement by Copyscape